 Going back to the example of a malicious attack: should the main IP of the server also be the shared IP address, and if utilizing a null-route or black-hole to address the attack is the only response, you stand to lose access to all those domains as well as all the other services running on that IP.

 As far as server resources are concerned, there’s no difference between shared IP vs dedicated IP addresses.
-NIC configuration, power consumption, processor or memory utilization; there is no impact from the number of IP addresses hosted on the server.
+From NIC configuration to power consumption, processor, or memory utilization, there is no impact from the number of IP addresses hosted on the server.

 The same is true with the domain-to-IP ratio.
 You can have hundreds of domains on a single IP and see no issues with performance.
 You only have to worry if you have traffic that should be segregated from other clients and is not.

 One of the major sticking points in resource utilization is the price.
-Each IP address is a flat, monthly fee and the amount is not going to be stable forever.
-To understand their impact on our business, we need to know how each type of IP, shared IP vs dedicated IP, is used, and the effect it has on our budget.
+Each IP address is a flat, monthly fee, and the amount is not going to be stable forever.
+To understand their impact on our business, we need to know how each type of IP, dedicated IP vs shared IP, is used, and the effect it has on our budget.

 Let’s start by considering a single dedicated IP.